mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/developer_kit/clearpath-jackal/jackal-intel-robotics-sdk.rst

   <https://docs.clearpathrobotics.com/docs/ros/installation/robot/#option-2-manual-source-install>`__
   provides detailed instructions on how to install the software with higher flexibility.

-Use one of these procedures to install the software on the |jackal| onboard computer.
+Use one of these procedures to install the software on the Jackal onboard computer.

 .. _create-your-robot-config: